mmrobins/Ruby-GitHub-Pull-Request-Email-Bot/README.md

 How do I get it up and running?
 -------------------------------

+Make sure you have the following gems installed:

+  * HTTParty

+Should be as simple as running `gem install httparty`.

 Copy `config.sample.yaml` to `config.yaml`, and edit to taste.

 Take a look at the templates in `templates`, and modify to suit your